HMS Monmouth (F235): 2011 onwards

 The ship prepared to go into refit in early 2019, and her ship's company became the Starboard crew of sister ship HMS Montrose which is forward-deployed to Bahrain until 2022.
 By the end of 2020 the ship was reported to have been stripped of weapons and sensors and laid up.
 On 22 March 2021, it was announced that both Type 23 frigates Monmouth and Montrose would be decommissioned earlier than planned as part of the Ministry of Defence's Integrated Review.
 As a result of this decision, Monmouth did not undergo a life extension refit as other members of her class have, and is currently awaiting disposal.
 Monmouth was decommissioned on 30 June 2021.
+She was the only Type 23 frigate - British or Chilean - to never receive the Sea Ceptor missile system.
+Monmouth left Portsmouth for the last time bound for Aliağa in Turkey in April 2025 to be broken up.